coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ``N_scope``
   This scope includes the standard arithmetical operators and relations on type :g:`N` (binary natural numbers).
-It is delimited by the key ``N`` and comes with an interpretation for numbers as closed terms of type :g:`N`.
+It is delimited by the key ``N`` and comes with an :term:`interpretation` for numbers as closed terms of type :g:`N`.

 ``Z_scope``
   This scope includes the standard arithmetical operators and relations on type :g:`Z` (binary integer numbers).
-It is delimited by the key ``Z`` and comes with an interpretation for numbers as closed terms of type :g:`Z`.
+It is delimited by the key ``Z`` and comes with an :term:`interpretation` for numbers as closed terms of type :g:`Z`.

 ``positive_scope``
   This scope includes the standard arithmetical operators and relations on type :g:`positive` (binary strictly positive numbers).
-It is delimited by key ``positive`` and comes with an interpretation for numbers as closed terms of type :g:`positive`.
+It is delimited by key ``positive`` and comes with an :term:`interpretation` for numbers as closed terms of type :g:`positive`.

 ``Q_scope``
-  This scope includes the standard arithmetical operators and relations on type :g:`Q` (rational numbers defined as fractions of an integer and a strictly positive integer modulo the equality of the numerator- denominator cross-product) and comes with an interpretation for numbers as closed terms of type :g:`Q`.
+  This scope includes the standard arithmetical operators and relations on type :g:`Q` (rational numbers defined as fractions of an integer and a strictly positive integer modulo the equality of the numerator- denominator cross-product) and comes with an :term:`interpretation` for numbers as closed terms of type :g:`Q`.

 ``Qc_scope``